Skip to Content

 An RV battery charger is designed to replace the energy removed from the battery during use, for dependable service and long life.
 However, not all battery chargers are the same, and ensuring that your batteries are being charged properly is critical to preserving them.

-Different types of battery chargers will charge your batteries in different ways.
-However, if you have lead-acid batteries, (flooded, gel, or absorbed/absorbent glass mat), there’s one type of battery charger that’s far more likely to properly maintain and preserve the life of your batteries.
+Different types of battery chargers charge batteries in different ways.
+However, if you have lead-acid batteries (regular flooded, gel, or absorbed/absorbent glass mat), there’s one type of battery charger that’s far more likely to properly maintain and preserve the life of your batteries.
+Newer smart chargers enable the RVer to select the appropriate type of charging for the specific type of batteries they have, ensuring optimal charging occurs in stages as it should.

 A 2-stage RV converter charger